awsdocs/elb-network-load-balancers-user-guide/doc_source/create-network-load-balancer.md

    1. For **IP address type**, choose **IPv4** or **Dualstack**\.
 Use **IPv4** if your clients use IPv4 addresses to communicate with the load balancer\.
 Use **Dualstack** if your clients use both IPv4 and IPv6 addresses to communicate with the load balancer\.

-      Note: If the load balancer is an internal load balancer, or if you add a UDP or TCP\_UDP listener, you must choose **IPv4**\.

 1. **Network and security**

    1. For **VPC**, select the VPC that you used for your EC2 instances\.
 If you selected **Internet\-facing** for **Scheme**, only VPCs with an internet gateway are available for selection\.